 }

-• we use Azure Functions built-in dependency injection service to register the configuration object as a singleton, which will then be available to the rest of the application.
+is used to create and populate the configuration model.- we use Azure Functions built-in dependency injection service to register the configuration object as a singleton, which will then be available to the rest of the application.

 [assembly: FunctionsStartup(typeof(Startup))]